ColColonCleaner/DNDTools/README.md

 # DND Measurement Tool
 <img src="https://i.imgur.com/ncy9Hfm.jpg" width="500">

-### Latest Version: 2.6.0
+### Latest Version: 2.7.0

 + Pick up an object then pick up the measurement tool to display distance.
 + Measurement uses DND rules in 5 foot increments with either normal or alternate diagonal style.
++ It can calibrate the table's grid.
+Enable calibration in the right-click menu then set up a measurement.
+Enter how many feet the distance should be in that field and click away from it.
+Vertex mode will enable calibration between grid line intersections rather than grid square centers.
 + The tool will always face the player using it while it's active.
 + Color of the line is the color of the tool.
 + While the tool is active it will stay in place when dropped, even if off the table.
-+ It can calibrate the table's grid.
-Enable calibration in the right-click menu then set up a measurement.
-Enter how many feet the distance should be in that field and click away from it.
 + With alternate diagonal style enabled the calibration field only displays with fully vertical or horizontal measurements.
-+ **Remember you can toggle displaying TTS grid lines in the options menu.**
++ **Remember you can toggle displaying TTS grid lines in the options menu, or in the measurement tool's right-click menu.**

 # Wall Spawner
 <img src="https://i.imgur.com/jF3X3ek.jpg" width="500">